kataras/golog/README.md

 | [iris](https://github.com/kataras/iris) | [Gerasimos Maropoulos](https://github.com/kataras) | The fastest web framework for Go in (THIS) Earth.
 HTTP/2 Ready-To-GO.
 Mobile Ready-To-GO. |

 > Do not hesitate to put your package on this list via [PR](https://github.com/kataras/golog/pulls)!

+### ⚽ TODO

+- [ ] Implement a way to be able to add custom levels with the full power of the built'n levels